AbdallahAlameer/Exploratory-Data-Analysis-Projects/README.md

 Each folder contains a single practical exercise (data cleaning, visualization, feature creation, modeling prep) with:
 - A well-documented Jupyter Notebook (`.ipynb`)
 - Required small sample datasets (or links to download)
-- Notes about decisions, assumptions and next steps
+- Notes about decisions, assumptions

-## Repository Structure